Zimmerman's brother goes on Twitter tirade in Trayvon Martin case

-ORLANDO, Florida (Reuters) - The brother of the Florida man charged in the shooting death of teenager Trayvon Martin took to Twitter to criticize a lawyer involved with the case, which could complicate the accused murder’s legal defense.
+ORLANDO, Fla., Oct 10 (Reuters) - The brother of the Florida man charged in the shooting death of teenager Trayvon Martin took to Twitter to criticize a lawyer involved with the case, which could complicate the accused murder’s legal defense.

 Robert Zimmerman Jr., whose brother George Zimmerman faces up to life in prison, recently appeared on several TV and radio shows complaining about a “vast mis-information campaign,” as well as highlighting an “official letter of condolence” to Trayvon Martin’s family.